marcelo-r/uselessfacts-cli/README.md

-# chatgpt-cli
+# uselessfacts-cli
-A simple rust CLI for ChatGPT
+A simple CLI app to get random or daily useless facts from `https://uselessfacts.jsph.pl`